Life Insurance: What is the Perfect Age to Have One?

-If by chance that you lose your steady cash flow, it will be harder to get a life insurance.
+If, by chance, you lose your steady cash flow, it will be harder to get life insurance.

 While You are Still Insurable

-It is not a financial tool which you can easily get when you need to use it.
-It takes time to purchase which may take 5 to 20 or more years.
+It is not a financial tool that you can easily get when you need to use it.
+It takes time to purchase, which may take 5 to 20 or more years.

 Who are uninsurable?

 Each insurance company has its own criteria to assess if the applicant is insurable or not.
-Most of them consider the age, severity of existing health condition, time of diagnosis, and if the person have done necessary steps to regain better health conditions.
+Most of them consider the age, severity of existing health condition, time of diagnosis, and if the person has done the necessary steps to regain better health conditions.

-Consider a 35-year-old woman who was diagnosed of chronic kidney disease four years ago.
+Consider a 35-year-old woman diagnosed with chronic kidney disease four years ago.
 She needs dialysis treatment two times a week.
 She also regrets not being able to take care of her three children because she collapses every time she gets tired.

-Her fear for her children’s welfare if she passes away prompted her to look for a life insurance.
-However, no matter how heart breaking her story is, she is still considered uninsurable.
+Her fear for her children’s welfare, if she passes away, prompted her to look for life insurance.
+However, no matter how heartbreaking her story is, she is still considered uninsurable.

-Had she got a life insurance 10 years ago, the matter could have been very different.
-She could have bought a life insurance at a low premium.
+Had she got life insurance 10 years ago, the matter could have been very different.
+She could have bought life insurance at a low premium.

 Should Millennials Purchase a Life Insurance?

-Banko Sentral ng Pilipinas shared that 67.3% of Filipino adults are aware of life insurance, but only 20.8% admits to be covered.
-Among them, 26.1% have a life insurance because it is part of their companies’ program for employees.
+Banko Sentral ng Pilipinas, or BSP, shared that 67.3% of Filipino adults are aware of life insurance, but only 20.8% admit to being covered.
+Among them, 26.1% have life insurance because it is part of their companies’ program for employees.

 What they do not know is that life insurance policies are cheaper if they start buying at a young age.

 Consider it as an investment for your loved ones.
-One of the best gift you can give to them is to take away the financial worries even when you are gone.
-You may be young and fit today, but nobody can foresee until when.
+One of the best gifts you can give to them is to take away their financial worries even when you are gone.
+You may be young and fit today, but nobody can foresee when.

-What is the perfect age to get a life insurance?
-There is no specific numerical answer for this question, but as Nelson Mandela puts it, “We must use time wisely and forever realize that the time is always ripe to do right.”
+What is the perfect age to get life insurance?
+There is no specific numerical answer to this question, but as Nelson Mandela puts it, “We must use time wisely and forever realize that the time is always ripe to do right.”